-Saigao Nutri is a professional allulose supplier, which has spent years on testing researching, and refining the world's best rare sugars.
+Saigao Nutri is a professional allulose sweetener bulk/wholesale supplier, which has spent years on testing researching and refining the world's best rare sugars.
 Our final goal is to help allulose manufacturers to reduce the calories in full-sugar products.
 As a carbon rare ketose, allulose is a healthy low-calorie sweetener.
-However, the taste of this allulose sugar is just as sweet as the common sugar.
+However, the taste of this allulose sweetener bulk/wholesale is just as sweet as the common sugar.
 Allulose sugar is one of the different sugars that exist in nature.
 It was initially identified from wheat and then found in certain fruits, such as jackfruit, figs, and raisins.
 These natural low-calorie sweeteners have the feature of high sweetness, good solubility, low calorie, and hypoglycemic response.
 As a professional allulose supplier, Saigao can provide you with both powdered allulose and allulose syrup.

 Allulose, a heteroisomer of fructose, is a rare monosaccharide that is found naturally but in very small amounts.
 It is found naturally in foods such as raisins, figs, kiwifruit and brown sugar, which is a white powder and a clear, colorless liquid in a aqueous solution.